 I think healthcare workers would probably like to hear that too.

-All right, as we roll along, uh any moment we expect the coronavirus task force briefing with the president and vice president.
+All right, as we roll along, any moment we expect the coronavirus task force briefing with the president and vice president.

-Uh all right, let's get to our busy phones.
+All right, let's get to our busy phones.

 Ryan is in Ohio.

-Hey Ryan, how are you?
+Hey, Ryan, how are you?

 Glad you called, sir.